-You may seek guidance from your manager, departmental management, or colleagues in Company units with relevant subject matter expertise or knowledge (e.g., Compliance, Legal Services, Conduct Risk Management, Human Resources).
-Additional information on the Conduct Risk Management Program, including escalation paths, Company Policies, and Guidance Resources, can be found at Jumpword "Conduct."
+You may seek guidance from your leadership or colleagues with relevant subject matter expertise or knowledge.
+Additional information on the Conduct Risk Management Program, including escalation paths, Company Policies, and Guidance Resources, can be found at Jumpword: Conduct.

-If you believe it is not appropriate to discuss a matter with your manager or departmental management, you may contact the Corporate Responsibility Officer, the Ombudsperson, or reference Guidance Resources in the appropriate departments, including the head of Compliance.
+If you believe it is not appropriate to discuss a matter with your leadership, you may contact the Corporate Responsibility Officer or the Ombudsperson or reference Guidance Resources in the appropriate departments, including the head of Compliance.